Detection Hub: Unifying Object Detection Datasets via Query Adaptation on Language Embedding: Experiment

-\subsection{Comparison with SOTA}
+\subsection{Comparison with SoTA}

-Finally, we compare the performance of our method with state-of-the-art object detectors using a large-scale backbone.
-We report our best performances using Swin Large backbone and jointly trained on COCO, Object365, and Visual Genome datasets.
+Finally, we compare our method with state-of-the-art object detectors using a large backbone.
+We report our best performance with Swin Large jointly trained on COCO, Object365, and Visual-Genome datasets.
 Unlike previous methods that require separate pre-training and fine-tuning steps, our method directly reports the performance after joint training without domain-specific fine-tuning.
-As shown in Table ~\ref{tab:sota}, we compare with recent methods that leverage multiple datasets.
-Compared to previous best results, our method archives new state-of-the-art results on both Object365 and Visual Genome.
+As shown in Table~\ref{tab:sota}, we compare with recent methods that leverage multiple datasets.
+Compared to previous best results, our method archives new state-of-the-art results on both Object365 and Visual-Genome.
 On COCO, our method is competitive with recent work HTC++~\cite{swin}.
-However, unlike HTC++~\cite{swin} combining the segmentation task and detection task, our method achieves this performance without the help of instance segmentation information.
+However, HTC++ is first pre-trained on Object365 and COCO, then finetuned on COCO for a better result.
+Besides, unlike HTC++ combining the segmentation task and detection task, our method achieves this performance without the help of instance segmentation information.
 Meanwhile, our method demonstrates significant improvements on both COCO and Object365 over concurrent work~\cite{zhou2021simple}.
 In conclusion, thanks to our effective query adaption under multi-dataset joint training, our method can take advantage of different data to further advance the state-of-the-art results.